lumphammer/louder-whispers-fvtt/README.md

 ### "Custom audio path"

+If you don't like any of the provided sound effects, you can upload a `.wav` or `.mp3` (or any other browser-compatible audio format)  to your Foundry server's `Data` folder and use that instead.

-If you use a custom audio path, it must be relative to your Foundry server's `Data` folder.
+Enter the path to your audio file in the field - it should be relative to your Foundry server's `Data` folder.